 HL7 provides a couple of publications that are very useful for new co-chairs to get a good understanding of the ballot process:

-HL7 Ballots - – This document is use for new co-chairs or anyone interested in understanding the HL7 ballot process.
-This document is available at: http://gforge.hl7.org/gf/download/docmanfileversion/5301/6488/HL7Voting.ppt
+HL7 Ballots - Voting Made Easy – This document is available for new co-chairs or anyone interested in understanding the HL7 ballot process.

-- Provides a quick reference to information related to each level of HL7 electronic.
-This document is available at: http://www.hl7.org/Library/Committees/projectservices/HL7%20PS%20-%20Electronic%20Ballot%20Chart%20-%20Final.pdf
+Electronic Ballot Charts - Provides a quick reference to information related to each level of HL7 electronic ballots.

 Participating in Publishing

-Each WG is encouraged to select an individual who will function as the WG editor and participate in the Publishing work group.
-The list of is found at http://www.hl7.org/documentcenter/public/membership/Facilitators%20Summary%20List.pdf
+Each WG is encouraged to select an individual who will function as the WG editor and participate in the Publishing WG.
+A list of current publishing facilitators is available.

-Please contact Headquarters (HQ@HL7.org) if your work group's publishing facilitator changes so that we can keep this list updated.
-That individual selected to function at the WG editor should join the editor’s list server and contact the chairs of the for additional instructions.
-The Publishing website is: http://www.hl7.org/permalink/?Publishing.
+Please contact Headquarters (HQ@HL7.org) if your WG publishing facilitator changes so that we can keep this list updated.
+That individual selected to function at the WG editor should join the editor’s list server and contact the chairs of the Publishing WG for additional instructions.

 Participating in Harmonization

-Each WG is encouraged to select an individual who will represent any material proposed for sponsored or co-sponsored balloting of V3 material on the Hamonization calls.
-That individual should join the Harmonization list server or refer to the for additional instructions at http://www.hl7.org/events/harmonization/index.crm.
-Participatin in Harmonization is a Work Group Health metric.
+Each WG is encouraged to select an individual who will represent any material proposed for sponsored or co-sponsored balloting of V3 material on the Harmonization calls.
+That individual should join the Harmonization list server or refer to the Harmonization events page for additional instructions.
+Participation in Harmonization is a WG Health metric.

 Managing Suggested Updates and Modifications to the Standards

-Keeping track of suggested enhancements and technical corrections/typographical errors was once a time-consuming and often overwhelming task.
-To assist co-chairs with this job, HL7 developed databases that members use to upload suggested enhancements and corrections to the standards.
+Keeping track of suggested enhancements and technical corrections/typographical errors was once a time consuming and often overwhelming task.
+To assist co-chairs with this task, HL7 developed databases that members use to upload suggested enhancements and corrections to the standards.
 The following databases are available:

-: http://www.hl7.org/permalink/?V2Tracker
+Version 2 Database

-: http://www.hl7.org/permalink/?CDATracker
+CDA Database

-Additional databases for tracking changes to other standards will be created as the need arises.
+Additional databases for tracking changes to other standards may be created as the need arises.

 Complete instructions for using the V2 tracking databases are provided on the website (also available as a link from the database page).
 The databases can also be exported to an Excel spreadsheet for WG preparation.